nthLink is an app for safe Internet access that works even when content is blocked.

 nthLink collects minimal data necessary to provide reliable service, for example the IP address, type of device, and the operating system. nthLink does not collect any personally identifiable information nor your browsing history.

-First, download the latest version of nthLink from a reliable source; visit our download page for details.
-If the problem persists, please let us know by submitting a ticket using the feedback form in the app.
+The first thing to try is downloading the latest version of nthLink from a reliable source; please visit our download page for details.
 You can also email us at [email protected].

-We are a group of experienced software and information security engineers.
-We started nthLink in 2016 to support human rights lawyers who needed to obtain censored information and to express their perspectives to the outside world.
+We are a group of experienced software and information security engineers who started nthLink in 2016 to support human rights lawyers who needed to obtain censored information and to express their perspectives to the outside world.
 Since then we’ve made the service available to the wider public.
 Our development team are experts in both censorship circumvention technology and service reliability.